CVhfut/PCOD_1200/README.md

 # IPNet: Polarization-based Camouflaged Object Detection via dual-flow network
 ### Authors: Xin Wang, Jiajia Ding, Zhao Zhang, Junfeng Xu and Jun Gao.
 The paper was accepted by Engineering Applications of Artificial Intelligence on 12 October, 2023.
 The paper link is : - [Link](https://doi.org/10.1016/j.engappai.2023.107303).
+# Polarization-based Camouflaged Object Detection with high-resolution adaptive fusion Network
+### Authors: Xin Wang and Junfeng Xu and Jiajia Ding.
+The paper was accepted by Engineering Applications of Artificial Intelligence on 5 February, 2025.
+The paper link is : - [Link](https://doi.org/10.1016/j.engappai.2025.110245).

 ## Downloading necessary data:
 * The PCOD_1200 dataset can be found in this [download link (Google Drive)](https://drive.google.com/uc?export=download&id=1cflvU9lAHaRFppMKlD0UG4xVNTkHVh6s)